 So with Easter rolling around again by all means, Dyngus your heart out, but make sure you stop by Adam Mickiewicz’s for a true taste of Poland.
 And be sure to tell my new friends I said hello.

-The Adam Mickiewicz Library and Dramatic Circle, 612 Fillmore Ave., is open on Friday and Saturday nights.
+The Adam Mickiewicz Library and Dramatic Circle, 612 Fillmore Ave., is open on Friday and Saturday nights (and Dyngus Day of course).
 For more fun in Buffalo, follow Jay on Twitter and Instagram @TheBigElevator